Lesley Vainikolo: Early life and career

 Vainikolo was born on 4 May 1979 in Nukuʻalofa, Tonga.
 His family uprooted to Mangere, Auckland in late 1986.
 He grew up in South Auckland, New Zealand playing rugby union but switched to rugby league as he explains, "I first got into rugby league when I was 11.
 One of my mates got me into it.
 His team were short on numbers and my mate asked if I wanted to play.
 I grew up playing union, so I had the basic skills.
 I played the game and absolutely loved it.
 And I've been hooked since."
 Vainikolo played for the Mangere East Hawks in the Auckland Rugby League competition.
 He represented Auckland in the 1997 Super League Challenge Cup.
 He represented the Junior Kiwis in 1998.

 Vainkolo attended De La Salle College, Mangere East and holds the school's 100m record of 10.90s.
-Vainikolo ran the 100 metres in 10.6 seconds in qualifying for the 1998 World Junior Athletics Championships.
+Vainikolo ran the 100 metres in 10.5 seconds in qualifying for the 1998 World Junior Athletics Championships.

 Rugby league

 Canberra Raiders

 Vainikolo had two big league heroes when he was younger – Allan Langer and Mal Meninga.
 So when Vainikolo received a call from Mal Meninga to join the Canberra Raiders, he had no hesitation.
 Thus, in 1998, Vainikolo began his professional rugby league career for the Canberra Raiders in the Australian National Rugby League competition.
 In his first season for the club, he was voted as the Canberra Raiders' rookie of the year.
 While playing for the Raiders, Vainikolo was dubbed by Australian rugby league commentator Peter Sterling as 'The Volcano'.
-The reason for this is because Sterling found the player's surname difficult to pronounce and shortened it to "Volcano" and he has been called this nickname ever since.
+This occurred because Sterling found the player's surname difficult to pronounce, and so shortened it to "Volcano" he has been called this nickname ever since.

 Vainikolo was selected for the New Zealand team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against Australia he played on the wing in the Kiwis' 22–20 loss.